Well-posedness and linearization for a semilinear wave equation with spatially growing nonlinearity: Introduction and main results

-Our primary objective is to establish global well-posedness in the energy space, without imposing any restrictions on the Cauchy data, in the defocusing case.
+Our primary objective is to establish global well-posedness in the energy space, without imposing any restrictions on the size of the Cauchy data, in the defocusing case.
 In two dimensions, a key advantage arises from the fact that the nonlinearity is comparatively weaker than ${\rm e}^{\alpha |u|^2}$ for any $\alpha>0$.
 As a result, the energy estimate and a set of technical tools are adequate to complete the proof.

 However, in dimensions three (or higher), we will need to assume that the nonlinearity is sub-critical in a specific manner, which will be precisely defined later.
-This assumption is necessary to address the heightened complexity arising from the nonlinearity. \begin{Rem} {\rm Throughout the remainder of the article, unless stated otherwise, the parameter $\bm$ will be set to $0$ for $N=3$ and $1$ for $N=2$. } \end{Rem}
+This assumption is {somehow technical} to address the heightened complexity arising from the nonlinearity.\\

-Our first results consist of the following well-posedness theorems, which are established through the application of a classical fixed-point argument. \begin{thm} Let $N=2$, $0\leq b\leq 1/2$, and suppose that the nonlinearity $f$ is given by \eqref{2D}.
-Then, for any radially symmetric data $(u_0,u_1)\in H^{1}\times L^{2}$, the initial value problem \eqref{eq a1}-\eqref{eq aC.D} has a unique global solution $u$ in the space ${\mathcal C}(\R,H^{1})\cap {\mathcal C}^{1}(\R,L^{2}).$ Moreover, $u$ satisfies the energy identity